seprab/raydroid/README.md

 * Make utility

 ## Roadmap
-- [ ] Configure the project to build a Windows executable with Make
+- [x] Configure the project to build a Windows executable with Make
 - [x] Configure the project to build a Windows executable with VS2022
-- [x] Configure the project to build an Android APK with Make, src in C
 - [x] Configure the project to build an Android APK with Make, src in C++
 - [ ] Plan next steps (ex. planning and creating a minigame)